-StartX is industry agnostic; our founders are tackling big problems in every industry, from biotech, medical devices, hardware, and cleantech to consumer internet and enterprise software.
+StartX founders tackle big problems in every industry, from biotech, medical devices, hardware, and cleantech to consumer internet and enterprise software.

-In just over two years, the accelerator has received applications from over 2,400 Stanford founders comprising 1000 companies.
-Out of these, we have had 210 founders and 60 companies graduate from our accelerator program.
-So far, our founders have made incredible progress.
-85% of our founders’ companies are funded and still growing.
-Our companies have released products, been acquired, and are profitable.
-However, best of all, our founders have learned a tremendous amount about how to effectively lead a team and how to build a lasting company.
+In just over two years, the accelerator has received applications from over 2,400 Stanford founders comprising over 1000 companies.
+Out of these, we have had just over 100 companies graduate from our accelerator program, and over 85% of our founders’ companies are funded and still growing.

-We host a Demo Day every session and invite our network of investors to hear fundraising companies pitch.
+We host a Demo Day every session where our network of investors and press contacts come to hear companies pitch.
 These events are attended by over 200 investors and press from TechCrunch, Forbes, WSJ, and more.
 Prior to each Demo Day, our staff and mentors work with each company extensively to refine their pitches.
 Throughout the session we provide access to numerous top-tier investors, angels, corporate representatives, and press.
 This is essential for fundraising, publicity and corporate partnerships.

 We make exceptions in exceptional cases.

 If you do not fit the requirements listed above for the accelerator, there are other ways to join the community.
-If you have any questions about whether or not your company is a fit for StartX please contact us at email@example.com.
+Please reach out to us through the Contact Form.

 StartX alumni and trusted expert judges in our network initially review submitted applications to determine which teams receive a first round interview.
 First round interviews take place at the StartX office in front of a panel of judges composed of StartX mentors, venture capitalists, serial entrepreneurs, and StartX staff.
 Following first round interviews, a select number of teams will complete second-round interviews which include meeting with a handful of StartX alumni and staff members.
 Decisions are then released in the following week.